-When the tank is full, pump it out by an approved waste dumping station through the waste deck fitting or use the macerator discharge pump, when it is legal to do so.
+When the tank is full, pump it out by an approved waste dumping station through the waste deck fitting or when it is legal to do so use the macerator overboard discharge pump.

-To operate the macerator pump, open the ball valve at the thru-hull fitting located in the forward bilge area, activate macerator switch until tank is empty.
+To operate the macerator pump, open the ball valve at the thru-hull fitting located in the mechanical space of the aft bilge area, activate macerator switch until tank is empty.
 Release the switch and close the discharge ball valve when pumping is complete.